Housing Accelerator Fund

 Action Plan Initiatives

-Zoning bylaw changes will introduce as-of-right permissions for four units per residential lot, up to four storeys within 800 metres of high-frequency transit and allow housing on currently designated commercial corridors and mall sites.
+Changes to the Winnipeg Zoning By-law and Downtown Zoning By-law introduced as-of-right permissions for four units per residential lot, up to four storeys within 800 metres of high-frequency transit, and allow housing on currently designated commercial corridors and mall sites.

 Milestones